 When the fear gave way to self-preservation I jumped from the bed and fled to my parents’ room, wailing like a fire engine.
 My mother and father bolted straight out of bed to the sound of me screaming, “There’s someone in my room!”
 My mother gave my father a scared look, but he was already on his way down the hall.

 There was no woman found, and no way that anyone could have gotten past my parents’ room to leave.
 There was no window to crawl out of and no back door to flee through.
 My Parents pointed out these facts to me numerous times over the subsequent weeks, but I still couldn’t sleep more than an hour at a time.
 I never slept the whole night through until after we moved, which we fortunately did very soon.”

-Damien placed him and his family living at the Mayfair Apartments, which are located right next to the crime scene.
-The playground area goes right behind to the area where the pipe bridge is located.
+Damien placed himself and his family living at the Mayfair Apartments, which are located right next to the crime scene.
+The playground area sits right behind it, and is near to where the Pipe Bridge is located.